How do my ducks get in the water?

 Do I need to be present to win?No, the winner does not need to be present to win.
 We do hope you will join us for the festivities though!

-Is there an admission fee for the Humane Society's Duck Derby?No, the Duck Derby is open to the public and is held in downtown Binghamton behind the Holiday Inn Arena.
+Is there an admission fee for the Humane Society's Duck Derby?No, the Duck Derby is open to the public and is held at Highland Park in Endwell, NY.

 Who does the event benefit?